Fat Planet – a radio show and award-winning blog, exploring vital music cultures from around the world (FBi Radio).

 Fat Planet’s growth was also paralleled by (and arguably helped to foster) a growth in the apprecitation of non-English speaking music.
 So much so, that by mid-2008, the territory mapped by Fat Planet was mapped by many.
 Without particularly being able to define it in precise terms, I felt that a mission had been accomplished for the time being and that it was time to map some new terrain.
 Without too much fanfare, the blog closed in July 2008, the FBi Radio show shortly thereafter.

 Fast forward to late 2016, winding past my other radio programs such as New Weird Australia and Repercussions for FBi Radio and Out From Under for Resonance FM, and the call came from Double J on ABC Radio; seeking to bring Fat Planet back after a long hiatus.
-In January 2017, the new Fat Planet program – with a near identical mandate to the first incarnation – began broadcasting nationally every Wednesday at 8pm.
+In January 2017, the new Fat Planet program – with a near identical mandate to the first incarnation – began broadcasting a weekly two-hour program nationally.
 During its run, I interviewed artists such as Bjork, Sudan Archives, Nickodemus, Mad Professor, Noga Erez, Noura Mint Seymali and many more.